-These vehicle accessories may be used for up to 10 minutes after the engine is turned off:
+Some vehicle accessories may be used after the ignition is turned off.

-- Audio System

-- Power Windows

-- Sunroof

-The power windows and sunroof will continue to work for up to 10 minutes or until any door is opened.
-The radio will work when the key is in ON/RUN or ACC/ ACCESSORY.
-Once the key is turned from ON/RUN to LOCK/OFF, the radio will continue to work for 10 minutes, or until the driver door is opened or the key is removed from the ignition.
+The power windows and sunroof, if equipped, will continue to work for up to 10 minutes or until any door is opened.

+The infotainment system will continue to work for 10 minutes, until the driver door is opened, or until the ignition is turned on or placed in ACC/ACCESSORY.